baverkacar/backend-engineering-case-study/README.md

 - When the tournament starts, it is added to the **tournaments** SQL table with tournament active status.
 Additionally, country leadership rankings, active tournament information, and active tournament ID are added to redis.
 - When the tournament ends, the information that the tournament is over is written to the **tournaments** SQL table.
 Additionally, users who will win rewards are added to the **tournaments_rewards** table.
 Active tournament information is being updated on Redis.

+### Note:

+- Thanks to javadoc, you can see what kind of workflow is followed at which endpoint.
+Javadoc of all functions is available.

+### How could I design better?
+- Maybe I could create a structure that could work better under high load by using redis pub/sub or another message broker (kafka, redis).

 ## How to Download and Run